 Mimno et al. (2009) present a multilingual topic model called PolyLDA, and apply it for Machine Translation for European and other languages such as Danish, German, Greek, English, Spanish, etc. Since multilingual topic models generate parallel topics: parallel clusters of words that are likely to be about the same theme, these topics provide coarse alignment that a Moses-like translation system can leverage on.
+The idea is to not rely on any external ontology such as WordNet and to rely purely on a parallel corpus to create such coarse alignments.
 The focus of our paper is to improve word alignments using multilingual Topic Models approach for English-Hindi MT.
 The key question that this paper attempts to answer is: